-Patrik Baboumian: The Vegan Strongman with a Powerful MessagePOSTED ON Sep 12, 2019
+Patrik Baboumian: The Vegan Strongman with a Powerful MessageUPDATED ON Jul 12, 2022

 Patrik Baboumian is a German strongman and strength athlete, a former bodybuilder and, as I’ll be focussing on in this article, an outspoken advocacy of plant-based diets.
 Veganism has been rising in popularity for many years now, with people turning to it with a mixture of health, ethical and environmental concerns in mind.
 However, barbell athletics have always been quite staid in their approach to dieting: eat lots of chicken and eggs, drink lots of whey protein, rinse and repeat.